On L2 modulus of continuity of Brownian local times and Riesz potentials: Introduction

-\textbf{(2)} Go back now to the Hamiltonian $H_t^{h}(B)$ defined by \eqref{eq:hamiltonian-mod-cty-loc-time} and related to $L^2$ modulus of continuity of the Brownian local time.
-As mentioned above, it has been shown in~\cite{HN09,Ro11} that $h^{-3/2}(H^{h}(B) - \bbe[ H^{h}(B) ])$ converges in law to $c_{1}W_{\al}$ for a universal constant $c_1$, that is relation \eqref{eq:lim-hamiltonian-gamma} is still formally satisfied for $\ga=1$.
-This non central limit theorem indicates that an interesting phenomenon might occur as far as limiting behavior of the renormalized quantity $h^{-3/2}(H^{h}(B) - \bbe[ H^{h}(B) ])$ on chaoses is concerned.
-We shall specify this with the following result: \begin{theorem} Let $\{H^{h}_{t}(B); \, t\in\ou\}$ be the process defined by \eqref{eq:hamiltonian-mod-cty-loc-time}.
-For a given random variable $F\in L^{2}(\oom)$ we set $J_n(F)$ for the projection of $F$ on the $n\textsuperscript{th}$ chaos of $B$, and subsequently define $X^{n,h}_{t}\equiv J_{n}(H^{h}_{t}(B))$.
-Then
+\item[(2)] Go back now to the Hamiltonian $H_t^{h}(B)$ defined by (\ref{eqhamiltonian-mod-cty-loc-time}) and related to $L^2$ modulus of continuity of the Brownian local time.
+As mentioned above, it has been shown in~\cite{HN09,Ro11} that $h^{-3/2}(H^{h}(B) - \mathbf E[ H^{h}(B) ])$ converges in law to $c_{1}W_{\alpha}$ for a universal constant $c_1$, that is, relation~(\ref{eqlim-hamiltonian-gamma}) is still formally satisfied for $\gamma=1$.
+This noncentral limit theorem indicates that an interesting phenomenon might occur as far as limiting behavior of the renormalized quantity $h^{-3/2}(H^{h}(B) - \mathbf E[ H^{h}(B) ])$ on chaoses is concerned.
+We shall specify this with the following result: \end{longlist}